2013 Auburn Tigers football team: No. 1 Alabama

-Missouri (SEC Championship Game)
+Vs. No. 5 Missouri (SEC Championship Game)

-Auburn's offense ran all over Missouri in a back and forth ball game, until Mizzou ran out of gas in the 4th Qtr.
+Auburn's offense ran all over Missouri in a back and forth ball game, until Mizzou ran out of gas in the 4th quarter.
 Auburn ran for a SEC Title game record of 536 yards on the ground.
 RB Tre Mason set all rushing records with 304 yards on 46 touches with 4 touchdowns.
 QB Nick Marshall added 101 yards on the ground.
-Auburn opened the game with the ball but after a 1st down Marshall was stripped by Kony Ealy setting up Mizzou to go up 3-0.
+Auburn opened the game with the ball but after a 1st down Marshall was stripped by Kony Ealy setting up Mizzou to go up 3–0.
 Auburn came right back quickly with a 38-yard strike to WR Sammie Coates for a touchdown.
 Missouri answered with a 28 yard strike to Dorial Green-Beckham; a catch that was dropped but Auburn never challenged.
 Auburn quickly answered after a 54-yard jailbreak screen to Sammie Coates and a 9 yard Marshall touchdown run.
 Kony Ealy stripped Marshall again and cornerback E.J.
-Gaines returned the fumble for a touchdown to go up 17-14.
+Gaines returned the fumble for a touchdown to go up 17–14.
 Auburn marched right down the field and scored on a 7-yard run by Mason.
-Missouri kicked a field goal to make the score 21-20.
+Missouri kicked a field goal to make the score 21–20.
 But Mason took off for a 52-yard run and finished up the scoring drive with a 3 yard run.
-Missouri struck right before the half, as Green-Beckham got loose to make it 28-27.
-Missouri took a 34-31 lead in the 3rd quarter, but then Auburn took over the game by outscoring them 28-8.
+Missouri struck right before the half, as Green-Beckham got loose to make it 28–27.
+Missouri took a 34–31 lead in the 3rd quarter, but then Auburn took over the game by outscoring them 28–8.
 Corey Grant scored on an 8-yard run after a 42-yard run by Marshall.
 Auburn's defense forced a 3-and-out, and Cameron Artis-Payne scored on a 15 yard run.
-Missouri scored quickly after a 65 yard run by Henry Josey and completed the two point conversion to make it 45-42.
+Missouri scored quickly after a 65 yard run by Henry Josey and completed the two point conversion to make it 45–42.
 Auburn struck quickly again with a 43-yard run by Grant and 23 yard pass to Trovon Reed that was capped by 1 yard touchdown run by Mason.
-Mason's final touchdown run the game on ice, 59-42.
+Mason's final touchdown run put the game on ice, 59–42.
 Later that night Michigan State defeated Ohio State, making it possible for Auburn to play Florida State for the national title.
 Auburn was the lowest rated pre-season team to ever make it to the title.
 They were not even in the top 50 and many pundits predicted only 4 to 6 wins.